EYBlockchain/starlight/README.md

 This reverts the proposal and refunds locked assets to the proposer.

-#### Using secret states in the constructor
+#### Constructor inputs

+- When running `npm start`, you will be prompted for any user-supplied constructor inputs.
+- For imported contract addresses:
+  - If you enter `"NA"`, Starlight will **deploy a fresh instance** of the contract and use its address as the constructor input.
+  - **Note:** This auto-deployment is only supported for a fixed set of contracts stored [here](https://github.com/EYBlockchain/starlight/tree/master/contracts/Escrow-imports).

 Starlight handles secret initiation in the constructor by creating a proof at the setup stage.
-Any user supplied inputs will be prompted for in the command line when running `npm start`.

 Since this inevitably creates a commitment to be sent your local db, simply restarting the zapp will **not** work.
 The blockchain will be aware of the constructor commitment, but your zapp will not.

 #### Deploy on public testnets